18F/ux-guide/_pages/research/make-research-actionable.md

 - Managers and employees above and across our partner’s organization (managers, engineers, press offices, steering committees, legislative bodies, etc.)
 - Other government agencies
 - Policymakers
-- Members of the public (vendors, press, curious citizens)
+- Members of the public (community-based organizations, advocacy groups, vendors, press, others impacted or interested)

 Sharing research is all about storytelling.
 When packaging research, think about what role the audience plays in that story and what the outcomes will be for them.
 Being clear about who the audience is, what they need to understand, and how they might best understand it, helps us communicate our findings more effectively.